Victorian Railways flat wagons: Early bogie wagons (Q)

-With the exception of the shorter Q1, each fishbelly Q was rated for 30 tons (31 tons after buffers were removed), and instructions were issued for the loading of various standard goods types; for instance a single wagon could transport 360 wheat bags, stacked and secured in a precise method, when grain wagons were in short supply.
+A new batch of Q wagons was built starting from 1913.
+All vehicles of this type used rivetted plate-frame components and a "fishbelly" underframe design with a strengthened centre to resist twisting.
 By the late 1970s Q73 had been allocated specifically to trains originating from Jewell, as a spacer vehicle when transporting cast concrete bridge beams in conjunction with higher-capacity wagons.
 Other wagons operated in sets, transporting loads of extended, welded rail lengths around the state.
 These rails were loaded across five wagons at a time, and flexed with the train when running through junctions and around curves.
-Q77, 87 and 106 were used to create the adjustable bulkhead QAB series outlined below.

-From 1979, 28 wagons were recoded from Q to VFAA, plus some recoded on paper but not physically before scrapping.
-VFAA100 was particularly short-lived, only running in service with the new code for about three weeks before being scrapped.
-QF 1–2 and 6–9 became VFBY, later VFBF 1, 2, 7 and 9.

-Q129 was specially constructed in 1926 as a skeleton type wagon, with raised beams 2'6" apart specifically for the transport of the engine units from the imported narrow-gauge Garratt locomotives G41 and G42.
+Q129 was specially constructed in 1926 as a skeleton type wagon, with raised beams 2'6" apart specifically for the transport of the engine units.
 It was used when either engine had to be transported from its home depot to Newport Workshops for maintenance, and occasionally for other narrow gauge engine transfers.
 To facilitate this, the vehicle was fitted with hinged buffers at both ends which could be lowered out of the way, allowing the deck "rails" to meet the raised ramps at each of the transfer sites.
 The vehicle was condemned in 1979 and sold to the Emerald Tourist Railway Board.
 It has since been cosmetically restored and is now a static display inside Menzies Creek Museum display shed.
 While the wagon was originally fitted with standard barframe bogies, it was later refitted with bogies recovered from the tender of locomotive V499.

-Q130 was converted in 1953 from the underframe of horsebox FF9, and fitted with cement mixing gear.
-It lasted in service until 1966.

-ModelEtch previously had a brass kit available of the 1913 Q type wagons.